juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 When CSI Node creates a Mount Pod, it will set PriorityClass to `system-node-critical` by default, so that the Mount Pod will not be evicted when the node resources are insufficient.

-However, when the Mount Pod is created, if the node resources are insufficient, `system-node-critical` will cause scheduler to enable preemption for the Mount Pod, which may affect the existing pods on the node.
-If you do not want the existing pods to be affected, you can set the PriorityClass of the Mount Pod to be Non-preempting, as follows:
+However, when the Mount Pod is created, if the node resources are insufficient, `system-node-critical` will cause scheduler to enable preemption for the Mount Pod, which may affect the existing Pods on the node.
+If you do not want the existing Pods to be affected, you can set the PriorityClass of the Mount Pod to be Non-preempting, as follows:

 1. Create a Non-preempting PriorityClass in cluster.
 For more information about PriorityClass, refer to [Official Documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption):